RodrigoLucchin/supabase-reports-selfhosted/documentation/reports_docs_en_us.md

 Follow the steps below to configure the monitoring environment.

 1. It is necessary to enable Prometheus's native plugin in the Kong service to expose the metrics.
-In the Docker-Compose.YML file of your SUPABASE project, add the following environment variables to the service of Kong:
+In the docker-compose.yml file of your supabase project, add the following environment variables to the service of Kong:

         kong:
             environment: